Pop Culture Madness!

 The 'Banana Massacre' of 1928: Up to 3000 striking workers were murdered for United Fruit Company (now Chiquita).

-From 1928-1972, Canada performed compulsory sterilisations on nearly 3,000 people deemed mentally deficient.
-This was on the basis of scientific claims linking "feeble-mindedness" to social issues.
+1928-1972, Canada performed compulsory sterilizations on nearly 3,000 mentally deficient people.
+This was based on scientific claims linking “feeble-mindedness” to social issues.

-Handkerchief Pool in Yellowstone was once as famous as Old Faithful Geyser, but by 1928 tourist not only to cleaned their handkerchiefs but also used it as a place to dump coins, bottles, pins, and rocks, thus plugging it up.
+Handkerchief Pool in Yellowstone was once as famous as Old Faithful Geyser, but by 1928, tourists not only cleaned their handkerchiefs but also used it as a place to dump coins, bottles, pins, and rocks, thus plugging it up.

 Firsts